weskerfoot/Schemekit/README.md

 * Compile with `./build.sh`

 ## How to use
-* Run `./a.out` after compiling and it will launc the browser.
+* Run `./a.out` after compiling and it will launch the browser.
 * Run `(open-page "https://example.org")` to see it in action.